dave-s477/SoMeSci_Code/Readme.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work (but not the submodules) is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]